boamaod/skype2irc/README.md

 On Ubuntu/Debian you need `python-irclib` and `python-skype` as well as Skype itself to run the script.

 For `python-skype` I used the version 1.0.31.0 provided at `ppa:skype-wrapper/ppa`.
 Although newer version is packaged even for Ubuntu 11.04, this package didn't work out of the box on Ubuntu 12.04.
+Using latest source version from https://github.com/awahlig/skype4py works too.

 CONFIGURE
 ---------